Quick Answer: Fiddle Leaf Fig Care Basics

 When to Fertilize

-- Fall and winter: Stop fertilizing (the plant is dormant)
+- Fall and winter: stop entirely — the plant is resting

 What to Use

-Look for a balanced liquid fertilizer with an NPK ratio close to 3-1-2.
-Many brands make fiddle leaf fig-specific fertilizers, but any quality houseplant fertilizer works.
+Reach for a balanced liquid fertilizer with an NPK ratio near 3-1-2.
+Plenty of brands sell fiddle-leaf-fig-specific blends, but any quality houseplant fertilizer will do.

 6. My 18-Month Journey: From Nearly Dead to Thriving

-Let me share what really happened with my fiddle leaf fig—including all my mistakes.
+Let me lay out exactly what happened with my fiddle leaf fig — mistakes and all.

 The Beginning